 “I am so thankful for this scholarship,” Ashleigh says.
 “It really does help for my senior year.
 Every year it gets harder to afford tuition, fees and books.”

 Once the ME/MET Alumni Endowment is fully funded, it can start helping deserving students like Ashleigh.
-The account is less than $4,000 away from reaching endowment.
-With a gift from you on GivingTuesday, we can ensure that this scholarship fund reaches endowment before the end of the year, and starts awarding the next generation of problem solvers.
+The account is about $3,500 away from reaching endowment.
+With a gift from you, we can ensure that this scholarship fund reaches endowment before the end of the year, and starts awarding the next generation of problem solvers.

 “A scholarship means so much because it shows they recognize my integrity and the 110 percent I put into school,” Ashleigh says.
 “It makes it that much more worth doing all of the hard work.